centre-for-humanities-computing/gospel-ancient-greek/docs/style.md

 ## Lengths

-The length of fables (number of tokens), average length of tokens and mean sentence length were calculated for each work.
+The length of texts (number of tokens), average length of tokens and mean sentence length were calculated for each work.

 <figure>
 <iframe src="../_static/length_scatter_matrix.html" width="2450px" height="1050px"></iframe>
-<figcaption>Lengths in all Fables per Work</figcaption>
+<figcaption>Lengths in all texts per Work</figcaption>
 </figure>